abemedia/go-don/README.md

 Parses TOML requests & encodes responses as TOML.
 Use the `toml` tag in your request & response structs.

+#### Protocol Buffers

+MIME: `application/protobuf`

+Parses protobuf requests & encodes responses as protobuf.
+Use pointer types generated with `protoc` as your request & response structs.

 ### Adding custom encoding

 Adding your own is easy.
 See [encoding/json/json.go](./encoding/json/json.go).